 Conflict of Interest

-Conflict of Interest law seeks to minimize the extent to which public employees pursue their own financial interests at the expense of the public interest.
-The law of conflict of interest sets forth the means by which the collision of public interest with self interest is diminished.
+Conflict of Interest law seeks to minimize the extent to which public employees pursue their own financial interests at the expense of public interest.

 Investigators are required to disclose Significant Financial Interest (SFI) whenever an investigator applies for funding from National Science Foundation (NSF), Public Health Service (PHS) agencies (e.g., NIH), or other agencies adopting federal requirements.
 Investigators must disclose SFI annually during the life of a sponsored research project, and within 30 days of discovering or acquiring a new SFI.

 PIs requesting funds from state, county, and city government are exempt from filing conflict of interest forms.
 Exempt sponsors are listed in this document: FPPC List of Exempt Agencies- List begins on Page 3.

 PIs applying to federal agencies requiring financial conflict of interest disclosure (e.g., NIH, NSF) must complete the Federal Disclosure Form.

 Federal Disclosure Requirement

 (1) Principal Investigators and key personnel are required to submit a disclosure statement prior to proposal submission and every year during the life of the grant or contract, unless disclosure is triggered by another event prior to an annual disclosure.